The Pharmaceutical Journal retains sole editorial responsibility.

 - Looking at trial registers and conflicts of interest could help here.

-It is not always possible to avoid bias, therefore, it is important to consider potential sources of it when interpreting clinical data.
+It is not always possible to avoid bias; therefore, it is important to consider potential sources of it when interpreting clinical data.
 This typically includes inappropriate (or lack of) randomisation of treatment allocation, blinding and treatment of incomplete data.
-It also important to consider the validity of the data; whether claims are accurately represented by the data.
+It also important to consider the validity of the data; whether claims are accurately represented.
 For example, it would be misleading to report and compare incidences of a certain event (such as heart attacks) by absolute numbers rather than that per capita between two comparable communities, because the former does not account for population size, which is likely to influence the findings.

 In any study, it is also important to note possible confounding variables.
 In the SPRINT example above, the researchers excluded patients who had diabetes mellitus or prior stroke because they have a known comorbidity and risk factor, respectively, that would affect the primary outcome of the study.
 However, by doing this, findings and conclusions are reflective of patients with hypertension in the population and should not be extrapolated to include patients with diabetes mellitus or prior stroke.
 Other relevant variables that could impact the outcomes of the study (e.g. age, cholesterol levels and body mass index) were adjusted for during analysis.